Ruijia-Zhang/Ruijia-Zhang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🤵🏻 About Me
-I'm now pursuing a Bachelor's degree in Mechanical Engineering at the School of Power and Mechanical Engineering, Wuhan University(武汉大学动力与机械学院).
+I am currently focusing on **Bio-inspired robot design, locomotion, robotic grasping, and manipulation**, as I pursue my Bachelor's degree in Mechanical Engineering at the School of Power and Mechanical Engineering, Wuhan University.
 Presently, I'm working on a research project supervised by [Prof. Miao Li(李淼)](https://miaoli.github.io/).

-I won the National Scholarship in 2021 and 2022 and was selected as one of the "Top 10 Students" in the School of Power and Mechanical Engineering.
+I've received the National Scholarship twice, in 2021 and 2022, and was recognized as one of the "Top 10 Students" in my school.

-My research interests have shifted from First-principles calculations in semiconductors to **Bio-inspired robot design, locomotion, robotic grasping, and manipulation**.
+My research journey began with First-principles calculations in semiconductors and has evolved to the current robotics focus, as I gravitated towards a deep fascination with exploring advanced and novel robotic mechanisms that hold the potential for real-world adoption.
 You can find my CV here: [CV](Resume_RuijiaZhang.pdf).

 # 📝 Projects